joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

 ```

 ## kubectl Crash Course
+kubectl is something you'll be using a lot of.
+It lets you manage all the resources in your cluster.

-Generally, it's good practice to separate your environments or applications by [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+First, configure your kubectl context.
+Generally, it's good practice to separate your environments or applications by [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), so just do it.

 `kubectl config set-context --current --namespace=example-development`